21 Sights in Ascoli Piceno, Italy (with Map and Images)

 Show sight on map

-The Loggia dei Mercanti is a sixteenth -century work that was leaning part of the right side of the church of San Francesco, of which he covers about a third, between Corso Mazzini and Piazza del Popolo in Ascoli Piceno.
-The edge of the western front is almost exactly located at the intersection of the two main road axes of the Roman city.
+The Loggia dei Mercanti is a sixteenth-century work that was placed against part of the right side of the church of San Francesco, of which it covers about a third, between Corso Mazzini and Piazza del Popolo in Ascoli Piceno.
+The edge of the western front is located almost exactly at the intersection of the two main roads of the Roman city.

 Wikipedia: Loggia dei Mercanti (Ascoli Piceno) (IT)